-Black women and families are 2x more likely to live in or experience poverty during pregnancy.7

-1 in 3 families struggled to afford diapers prior to the pandemic.10 DISTRICT 3 FAMILY DEMOGRAPHICS District 3 Estimated Total Population: 331,0102 19.8% of Alameda County's population of 1,648,556 1,062 families living under the poverty level, 11.8% of the 9,012 families with children under 5 in the district9 2,352 children under 5 living in poverty, 17.3% of the estimated 13,633 children under 5 in the district8 3,536 babies born to mothers who reside in the district, 1.1% of the district total population12 Families Accessing Public Benefits in District 3 (children 0-6) These are estimates due to the change in district boundaries and using zip code approximation.
-9,200 of 0-6 population, about 40.5%, receiving Medi-Cal15 3,596 of 0-6 population, about 15.8%, receiving CalFresh15 Link Between Child Well-Being & Community Conditions: Strong Start Index Map 202017
+Black women and families are 2x more likely to live or experience poverty during pregnancy.7 are 3x more likely to die during pregnancy or childbirth and to complications.7 District 4 Estimated Total Population: 331,263n 20.1% of Alameda County's population of 1,648,556 974 families living under the poverty level, 8.6% of the 11,280 number of families with children under 5 in the district9 3,086 children under 5 living in poverty, 18.5% out of the 16,699 estimated number children under 5 in the district8 3,425 babies born to mothers who reside in the district, about 1% of the district total population12 Families Accessing Public Benefits in District 4 (children 0-6) These are estimates due to the change in district boundaries and using zip code approximation.

+of 0-6 population, about 35%, receiving Medi-Cal15

+of 0-6 population, about 14.8%, receiving CalFresh15 Link Between Child Well-being and Community Conditions: Strong Start Index Map 202077

-Research has found correlations between the prevalence in the number of community assets, e.g., family, health, service, and financial assets, to school readiness and life-long well-being.
-Alameda County has 10 Strong Start Index assets out of a possible 12, which exceeds the state average for 9 assets.
-Supervisorial District 3 has an average of 9.5 assets.
+Research has found correlations between the prevalence in the number of community assets in four domains to school readiness and life-long well-being.
+Alameda County with 10 assets out of a possible 12, exceeds the state average for 9.
+Supervisorial District 4 has an average of 9.8 Strong Start Index assets.

 ALAMEDA COUNTY KINDERGARTEN READINESS

-Kindergarten Readiness in 2021-2022®
+Kindergarten Readiness in 2021-202218

 According to parents/caregivers, 33% of children were fully ready for kindergarten compared to 44% in 2019.
 Structural inequities compounded by the COVID-19 pandemic have impacted children, families, and communities.

 Achievement gaps persist for children who are not ready for kindergarten.

+^{} 4 in 5

-children who are not ready for kindergarten continue to struggle academically in third grade (2018)19
+children who are not ready for kindergarten continue to struggle academically in third grade (2018)19.

 Road to Kindergarten Readiness

-EARLY CARE

-& EDUCATION

-75% of the families

-primarily due to COVID-19-related closures and reduced
+A

+ВС